 If you sweat excessively, stress is no stranger.
 You sweat when you’re stressed; you stress when you sweat (learn more about stress sweat and how it differs from heat and exercise sweat here).
 In a recent article published in the medical journal Current Psychiatry (Vol. 2 No. 1), Dr. Jonathan Scarff lays out options for treating antidepressant induced sweating.
-Dr. Scarff is a fourth year resident with the Department of Psychiatry and Behavioral Sciences at the University of Louisville, Louisville, KY.
-By the way, you can find a comprehensive list of medications that can cause sweating as a side-effect on our web site by clicking here.)
+At the time of this writing, Dr. Scarff is a fourth-year resident with the Department of Psychiatry and Behavioral Sciences at the University of Louisville, Louisville, KY.
+By the way, you can find a comprehensive list of medications that can cause sweating as a side-effect on our website by clicking here.)

 Specifically, Dr. Scarff has found that the anticholinergic benztropine reduced or eliminated antidepressant-related sweating with doses ranging from 0.5 mg every other day to 1 mg/day.
 Dry mouth was the only reported side-effect.

 Other medications recommended by Dr. Scarff include cyproheptadine (mild sedation reported as a side-effect), mirtazapine, and aripiprazole.

 If you take an antidepressant and experience excessive sweating because of it, don’t miss this opportunity to get help.
 Print out Dr. Scarff’s article (published in a peer-reviewed medical journal) and respectfully share it with your healthcare provider.